Potatoritos/funny-mobs/README.md

 # Minibosses

 ## Animated Spikes
-Slowly ambles towards the player.
-When hit, deals 3 hearts of True Damage to all players within a 6m radius.
+~~Slowly ambles~~ Walks towards the player.
+When hit, deals 3 hearts of True Damage to all players within a 4m radius.

 Drops: None